 Origin charges a flat fee of 1.25% per year in addition to three other fees that may or may not apply based on your situation.

 This platform merges crowdfunded real estate investing with peer to peer lending.
 Essentially, it provides a marketplace where accredited investors can invest in debt real estate deals.

 Real estate developers looking for financing come to PeerStreet looking for a loan.
 Then, individual investors buy shares of that loan through the marketplace.
 Most of these loans are shorter term, with a range of 6 to 24 months.

 The minimum investment is only $1K but due to the risks associated with peer to peer lending, this platform is for accredited investors only.
 The expected annual return is 6 to 12% and that is based on the risk/reward spread of each loan you back on the platform.

 This platform is definitely not for beginners, and you should have deep real estate knowledge and experience.
 Many of the loans on this site are specialty loans, like rehab loans.
 These are less common, higher risk/return loans.

 PeerStreet applies a servicing fee to each loan being offered on the platform.
-This fee ranges from 0.25% to 1%.
+This fee ranges from 0.25% to 1% depending on the project.

 This is another hybrid platform that merges the world of peer to peer lending with crowdfunded real estate investing.
-Patch of Land specializes in high yield, collateral backed loans.
+Patch of Land specializes in high yield, collateral-backed loans.
 These loans are offered as debt investments on the platform.
-Essentially, they supply a marketplace of loans where accredited investors can pick and choose individual projects to back.
+Essentially, it supplies a marketplace of loans where accredited investors can pick and choose individual projects to back.

 After selecting which investments you want to back, simply fund your account and you begin earning interest on the loans.